 Yep, it was Joanne, for The Three Faces of Eve.

 The newcomer was up against some classic names—Elizabeth Taylor, Lana Turner, Deborah Kerr, and the great Italian actress, Anna Magnani.
 Joanne was positive that Kerr would win, and said so publicly.

-Joanne was so grounded about the whole Oscar-nomination-for-your-first-film-thing that she wore a gown of her own making to the ceremony.
-As Joanne recounted of her homemade gown:
+Joanne was so grounded about the whole Oscar-nomination-for-your-third-film-thing that she wore a gown of her own making to the ceremony.
+Joanne recalled that:

 “I spent a hundred dollars on the material, designed the dress, and worked on it for two weeks.”

-For some reason, this really made some of the old-time glamour queens mad, namely Joan Crawford (who, incidentally, Joanne was named after).
+For some reason, this really made some of the old-time glamour queens mad, namely Joan Crawford—who, incidentally, Joanne was named after.
+Crawford even snarked that:

 But it was Joanne who took home the Oscar that night.
 I certainly can’t think of a better way to get the last laugh.